godfryd/gamepadinfo/README.rst

 Dependencies can be installed on Ubuntu manually:

-$ sudo apt-get install python-urwid python-pyudev python-evdev python-sdl2
+$ sudo apt install python3-urwid python3-pyudev python3-evdev
+python3-sdl2

 If `gamepadinfo` is being installed via pip then dependencies will be installed automatically.